Advance your career through an internship or training opportunity in the United States!

 Cultural Vistas is the legal visa sponsor during the J‐1 program.
 All decisions about participants’ visa status during the J‐1 program are made by Cultural Vistas, not by the host employer.

 Contact Cultural Vistas by telephone at 212‐497‐3500, by mail at 1250 H Street, Suite 300, Washington D.C., 20005, or by e‐mail at firstname.lastname@example.org.

 What must I do when I arrive in the United States?

 Participants must contact Cultural Vistas here to confirm the date of arrival, and must provide Cultural Vistas with the current residential address, telephone number and e‐mail address within 5 days of arrival.

 Cultural Vistas must confirm arrival with the Department of Homeland Security (DHS) within 30 days of the date listed in line #3 of the Form DS‐2019, otherwise Cultural Vistas will be forced to withdraw sponsorship.

 Participants who do not have a Social Security number will need to apply for one in order to be added to the host employer’s payroll.
-See www.ssa.gov for information about applying for a Social Security card.
-Make sure to bring proof of identity, as well as the I‐94 card and the Form DS‐2019.
+See the Social Security website for information about applying for a Social Security card.
+Make sure to bring proof of identity and the Form DS‐2019.

 On the first day of the J‐1 program, the participants will be asked to complete an I‐9 form and W‐4 form in order to enroll in the host employer’s payroll.
 Make sure to bring the Form DS‐2019.
-If you did not receive a paper version of your I‐94 it can be obtained at cbp.gov/I94.
-Please see instructions herein for tax information.
+Your I‐94 can be obtained on the U.S. Customs and Border Protection website.
+Please see instructions therein for tax information.